truera/kubernetes-ingress-controller/keps/0002-kong-gateway-api.md

     protocol: HTTP
     port: 80
 ```

+nit: You are leaking (unnecessary) implementation details in the annotation name.
+Consider using `konghq.com/lifecycle-mode: managed` or something like that.
+Very abstract.

 The above example is effectively the MVP for `Gateway` support, in that it would operationally function exactly like a default KIC deployment does now (the kong proxy is in the same pod as the controller and data-plane configurations occur over the same network namespace's via localhost) while also being explicit about the operational mode which will be documentative, help maintain a separate code path for this operational mode, and enable validation code in the early iterations to provide clear errors to the end-user.